Hand of White person walking fingers up stack of books set up like stairs

 There’s nothing worse than realizing that you forgot an important piece of information, had a typo somewhere, or misrepresented yourself in some way after submitting your applications.
 Having someone you trust review your applications before you click send will give you peace of mind that you’re putting your best self forward for the maximum chance of getting accepted.

-With everything collected and reviewed, organize all your materials—making sure your letters of recommendations, test scores, and transcripts have been sent—and submit them according to your application timeline.
+With everything collected and reviewed, organize all your materials—making sure your letters of recommendation, test scores, and transcripts have been sent—and submit them according to your application timeline.
 Focus on the closest deadlines first and work your way to the latest ones.
-The applications that should absolutely be taken care of first are the ones for schools you intend to apply Early Action or Early Decision.
+The applications that should absolutely be taken care of first are the ones for schools you intend to apply for Early Action or Early Decision.

 Related: How to Organize Your College Search